Is back pain really that common?

 If these treatments have no effect on the patient’s situation, doctors may suggest other methods to relieve back pain, such as:

-For a more detailed explanation on how physical therapy can help with back pain in the long run, visit Revival Ottawa to get in touch with a licensed therapist.
+For a more detailed explanation on how physical therapy can help with back pain in the long run, contact us to get in touch with a licensed therapist.